aharvey502/youtube-to-spotify/README.md

-# Instantly transfer a Youtube music Playlist to a Spotify music playlist
+# Instantly transfer a YouTube music Playlist to a Spotify music playlist

 ## Description
 A Python program to automate the transfer of a YouTube music playlist to a Spotify playlist.